The old Jameson whiskey distillery is a beautiful and historic building in the heart of Dublin.

-Following renovation, the doors are back open so we went stopped by for a visit.
-This beautiful and historic building has gone under numerous changes, the most recent of which has seen the building transformed into a spacious venue for distillery tours and events.
+It’s undergone numerous changes in its long life, the most recent of which has seen the building transformed into a spacious venue for distillery tours and events.

-Paula Reynolds is the project manager at the Jameson Brand Home, and played a central role in the redevelopment of the site.
-“We’ve been lucky in that the people working with us on the renovation managed to keep about 90 per cent of the original structures intact.”
+As the project manager at the Jameson Brand Home, Paula Reynolds played a central role in the redevelopment of the site.
+“We were lucky in that the people working with us on the renovation managed to keep about 90 per cent of the original structures intact.”
 She points to the glass flooring we’re walking on.
 “Through the glass here you can see the original foundations of the distillery.”
 She points to the rafters above us “and these are the original beams from when the distillery was first built.”

 The distillery was originally built in 1780, and was one of only a few distilleries in Dublin.
 Uncertain times fell upon the Irish whiskey industry following prohibition in the United States from 1920 to 1933, followed by a trade war with Britain later in the 1930s.
 It was also during this period that, like so many large buildings in Dublin’s city centre, the distillery was used as a base for rebels during the fight for independence.